-Normal hinged doors can only swing one way, so along with their size, they are also described by their swing direction (right or left).
-The easiest way to tell if a door is a “right hand” or a “left hand” door is to close the door and stand on the side where you can see the hinges.
-If the hinges are on the right it is a right-hand door and if they are on the left it is a left-hand door.
+Normal hinged doors can only swing one direction.
+Because of this they are also described by their swing direction (right or left).
+The easiest way to tell if a one is a “right hand” or a “left hand”, is to close it and stand on the side where you can see the hinges.
+If the hinges are on the right it is a right-hand door and if they are on the left it is a left-hander.
 Simple as that.
-The building code requires that doors into the garage from the home need to be solid core and self-closing for fire safety.
+The uniform building code (UBC) requires that doors into the garage from the home must be solid core and be fitted with self-closing hinges for fire safety.

-Pocket doors are specially designed with tracks that allow the door to slide into the wall cavity and thus disappear from view entirely when open.
+Pocket doors have no hinges.
+They are specially designed with tracks that allow the door to slide into the wall cavity and thus disappear from view entirely when open.
 Pocket doors are useful in tight spaces where a swinging door is impractical.
 It is important to remember not to drive nails into the sides of the door pockets.

-Another type of door that has become very popular lately for indoor use is the barn slider.
-Barn-type sliding doors are suspended from tracks that extend out from the wall across the top of the door opening.
+Another type of sliding door that has become very popular is the barn slider.
+Barn-type sliders are suspended from tracks that extend out from the wall across the top of the wall opening.
 The door can then slide across the front of the opening to close or open.
 Barn sliders don’t seal off openings very tightly, but they look great!
 Order a barn door hardware kit here.

 - Keep a spare access key for your home in a lockbox locates somewhere handy on the property in case you lock yourself out by accident.